apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 ## Requirements and Support

 Apple® tools required to build iOS applications only run on the OS X operating system on Intel-based Macs.
-Xcode® 6.0 (the minimum required version) runs only on OS X version 10.9 (Mavericks) or greater, and includes the iOS 8 SDK (Software Development Kit).
+Xcode® 7.0 (the minimum required version) runs only on OS X version 10.10.4 (Yosemite) or greater, and includes the iOS 9 SDK (Software Development Kit).
 To submit apps to the Apple App Store℠ requires the latest versions of the Apple tools.

 You can test many of the Cordova features using the iOS simulator